Dialog-IF/dialog/readme.txt

 		Backend: color and background-color properties are now supported on Z-machine backend.

+		Backend: display:none is now tentatively supported on Z-machine backend, though spacing it properly can be difficult.

 		Backend: styles can be stacked on Z-machine backend, allowing for (for example) bold italics, or monospace reverse-video.
 		Spans are also allowed inside status bars as a result.